ErpNetDocs/model/entities/index.md

 - [Public](Public.md)
 - [Systems](Systems.md)

-## Entity Renames
+## Entity Type Renames

-Renaming entity sets is essential to ensure clarity, consistency, and alignment with evolving business requirements and terminology, thereby enhancing overall database management and usability.
+Renaming entity types is essential to ensure clarity, consistency, and alignment with evolving business requirements and terminology, thereby enhancing overall database management and usability.

-In various versions of ERP.net, different entities have been renamed.
-You can find a list of all the renamings and the respective versions in which they occurred [at this address](../reference/renames.md).
+In various versions of ERP.net, different entity types have been renamed.
+You can find a list of all the renames and the respective versions in which they occurred [at this address](../reference/renames.md).